- Admissions Calendar & Audition Schedule

 - A website,

-- Any film, documentary, short footage they have worked on
+- Any film, documentary, short footage you have worked on

 - Digital or traditional photography.

-The Literary Media and Communications audition has 3 phases:
+The Literary Media & Communications audition has 3 phases, two virtual and one possibly in-person:

-- For the first phase, you must submit your audition portfolio/writing samples electronically by the deadline.
+- For the first phase, you must submit your audition portfolio/writing samples electronically by the deadline (see Part 1 of “What to Upload/How to Prepare”).

-- Participate in an audition interview.
+- Participate in a virtual audition interview via Acceptd.
 The interview consists of a conversation with faculty about the work you have submitted as well as about the reading assignment.
 The audition interview will also include a writing component.

-- For the final phase, if selected to continue you will take part in a special LMC workshop, where you will have writing and group review exercises.
+- For the final phase, if selected to continue you will take part in a special LMC workshop possibly held in-person, where you will have writing and group review exercises.
 For those selected, participation the audition classwork is mandatory for continued consideration as an LMC candidate.

 - Review/edit the portfolio items you will submit so we are seeing your best work.

-- Be prepared to discuss where you want to go, what you hope to accomplish.
+- Be prepared to discuss where you want to go in life, what you hope to accomplish.

-- Present yourself well – arrive promptly, dress neatly, speak clearly and confidently.
+- Present yourself well – arrive promptly to your virtual audition and the workshop, dress professionally, speak clearly and confidently.